okpalaChidiebere/react-native-sunshine-app/README.md

 - For using `expo-router`, make sure you have [install dependencies](https://docs.expo.dev/router/installation/#install-dependencies), [set up entry point](https://docs.expo.dev/router/installation/#setup-entry-point) and [modify your app scheme](https://docs.expo.dev/router/installation/#modify-project-configuration).
 After these steps, create the `/app/index.js` or `app/index.tsx` if typescript.
 The expo router uses that folder to know all the pages for your app!.
 See [documentation](https://docs.expo.dev/router/create-pages/)
 - [Authentication in Expo Router](https://docs.expo.dev/router/reference/authentication/)
 - [Router Settings for development like setting initial route name](https://docs.expo.dev/router/advanced/router-settings/)
-- `npx uri-scheme open "reactndsquawker://about" --android` for testing deep linking
+- `npx uri-scheme open "myapp://about" --android` for testing deep linking.
+It uses adb under the hood.
+So make sure there is a device or emulator in adb by running `adb devices`.
+You may have to to register your app by `npx uri-scheme add myapp`.
+If the uri-scheme worked successfully, you will see not console error in red
 - [https://reactnavigation.org/docs/deep-linking#testing-with-npx-uri-scheme](https://reactnavigation.org/docs/deep-linking#testing-with-npx-uri-scheme)

 # Background Tasks